-Neighborhood engagement is central to the 1020 Project.
-A project website, www.1020eastcooperproject.com, was launched in mid-October to serve as a landing site for information about the project and upcoming outreach events.
-Before the land use application was completed, the Applicant mailed project introduction postcards to property owners within 300' with information about the website, the project team and the upcoming project.
-The Applicant also e-mailed this information to neighboring HOAs and other parties who had made comments on a prior application in earlier hearings.
+Neighborhood engagement has been extensive for the 1020 Project.
+A project website [1020eastcooperproject.com] was launched in mid-October to serve as a landing site for information about the project and upcoming outreach events.
+Before the land use application was completed, the Applicant mailed project introduction postcards to property owners within 300' with information about the website, the project team and the upcoming process.
+The Applicant also e-mailed this information to neighboring HOAs and other parties who had made comments on a prior application for this site in earlier hearings.

 Two online meetings were held between the project team and neighbors on October 26, 2020 and October 28, 2020 to introduce the project team and to provide an overview of the project.
-An online outreach meeting was held on December 1, 2020 with neighbors to review the land use application after it was deemed complete by the City of
+An online outreach meeting was held on December 1, 2020 with neighbors to review the land use application after it was deemed complete by the City of Aspen.

-Page 6 of 7 1020 East Cooper Project January 4, 2021 Aspen.
-Neighborhood engagement is planned throughout the land use review process and the website will be frequently updated through final Certificate of Occupancy.
+Another online meeting to review the redesign was held on February 4, 2021 to review the proposed changes and hear neighborhood feedback.
+Neighborhood engagement is expected throughout the land use review process and the website will be frequently updated through final Certificate of Occupancy.